More Information About FraserFEST 2018

 - Community Service Clubs (Rotary)

-- Fraser River ENGOs & Stewardship Groups (Outdoor Recreation Council of BC, Rivers Chair-Mark Angelo, Fraser Riverkeepers, Fraser Basin Council, Fraser River Discovery Centre, Canadian Freshwater Alliance, Canadian Heritage Rivers Board, Outdoor Recreation Council of BC, Environmental Educators of BC/Environmental Education Provincial Specialist Association, Sustainability Network, Watershed Watch Salmon Society, David Suzuki Foundation, World Wildlife Fun, Nature Trust, T. Buck Suzuki Foundation, Fraser Headwaters Alliance, REAPS, Quesnel River Watershed Alliance, Baker Creek Enhancement Society, Cariboo Chilcotin Conservation Society, Scout Island Nature Centre, Potato House, Lillooet Naturalists Society, Fraser Valley Regional Watersheds Coalition, Langley Environmental Partners Society, Alouette River Management Society, Kanaka Education & Environmental Partnership Society, Burns Bog Conservation Society, VAPOR)
+- Fraser River NGOs & Stewardship Groups (Outdoor Recreation Council of BC, Rivers Chair-Mark Angelo, Fraser Riverkeepers, Fraser Basin Council, Fraser River Discovery Centre, Canadian Freshwater Alliance, Canadian Heritage Rivers Board, Outdoor Recreation Council of BC, Environmental Educators of BC/Environmental Education Provincial Specialist Association, Sustainability Network, Watershed Watch Salmon Society, David Suzuki Foundation, World Wildlife Fund, Nature Trust, T. Buck Suzuki Foundation, Fraser Headwaters Alliance, Recycling and Environmental Action Planning Society, Quesnel River Watershed Alliance, Baker Creek Enhancement Society, Cariboo Chilcotin Conservation Society, Scout Island Nature Centre, Potato House Sustainable Community Society, Lillooet Naturalists Society, Fraser Valley Regional Watersheds Coalition, Langley Environmental Partners Society, Alouette River Management Society, Kanaka Education & Environmental Partnership Society, Burns Bog Conservation Society, VAPOR)

 - Scientists, Academics & Media